Graduate Certificate in Oral and Maxillofacial Surgery

 - completed the General Surgery training toward eligibility for medical licensure;

-- completed requirements of the Oral and Maxillofacial Surgery Certificate program; and
+- completed requirements of the OMS certificate program; and

-- demonstrated competency in all aspects of the Oral and Maxillofacial Surgery Certificate, residency program, and MD degree.
+- demonstrated competency in all aspects of the OMS certificate, residency program, and MD degree.

 Residents in the program receive a stipend.
 Once trainees have completed the requirements for the MD degree from the Lewis Katz School of Medicine, they then complete 12 months of general surgery residency in addition to 12 months of Accreditation Council for Graduate Medical Education (ACGME) post-doctoral training toward the completion of their medical training.
 The total time completed for the program includes the following.